-Applications for the Rotation PhD programme are now open, closing on Thursday 28 November.
+Applications for the Rotation PhD programme 2020 intake are now closed, 2021 will open in September 2020.

 Special features of the Rotation Programme in Plant and Microbial Science include the freedom to select;